chrisliu298/tapt/README.md

-# TAPT: Text Augmentation Using Pre-Trained Transformers
+# TAPT: Text Augmentation Using Pre-Trained Transformers With Reinforcement Learning

 ## Features